How to Write a PhD Concept Paper: Format, Examples & Free Template

 • Support the accomplishment of the goal.

-• Follow a sequence, that is, like a step-by-step order.
+• Follow a logical sequence, that is, like a step-by-step order.
 This will help you frame the activities needed to be undertaken in a logical manner so that the goal is achieved.

-• Be stated using action verbs, for instance, “to identify”, “to create”, “to establish”, “to measure”, etc.
+• Use action verbs, for instance, “to identify”, “to create”, “to establish”, “to measure”, etc.

 The video below clearly explains how to set SMART goals and objectives: